 The Coronavirus is a tragedy.
-Here is a deep dive to make sense of the impact on the economy, to help you in your housing and mortgage decision.¹
+Here is a deep dive to make sense of the impact on the economy, to help you in your housing and mortgage decision.

 A tragedy that is still very much contained

-First of all it is a human tragedy, but in terms of death toll the spread of the virus is still extremely well contained and the toll does not compare even to a normal influenza yet--the death toll of the average influenza season is about 0.1% of those diagnosed and 0.01% of the population: the annual number of death ranged from 12.000 to 61.000 in the US alone in the past 10 years.²
+First of all, it is a human tragedy, but in terms of death toll the spread of the virus is still extremely well contained, and the toll does not compare even to normal influenza yet – the death toll of the average influenza season is about 0.1% of those diagnosed and 0.01% of the population: The annual number of death ranged from 12,000 to 61,000 in the US alone in the past 10 years.

-The Corona virus is in principle much more deadly than the usual influenza.
-Estimates of the potential death toll of COVID-19 range from about 1 to 5%.
+The Coronavirus is in principle much more deadly than usual influenza.
+Estimates of the potential death toll of Covid-19 range from about 1% to 5%.

-In case of the cruise ship Diamond Princess the death toll was limited to 7 of the 696 infected people, or 1%, despite the median age cohort of the infected being seventy-eighty.³ In China the death toll is gradually approaching 4.5 % with higher numbers in Wuhan.⁴
+In the case of the cruise ship Diamond Princess, the death toll was limited to 7 of the 696 infected people, or 1%, despite the median age cohort of the infected being seventy-eighty.
+In China, the death toll is gradually approaching 4.5%, with higher numbers in Wuhan.

 Why this difference in death rates?
-In case of the cruise ship the entire crew and all passengers were tested and sometimes multiple times.
-In China measurement was hard: testing kits became scarce and many cases involve estimations.
-The low incidence of illness among younger people also suggests either a high degree of immunity or non measurement: The number of people under 20 with tested or reported illness were underrepresented by 80 %.
+In the case of the cruise ship, the entire crew and all passengers were tested, and sometimes multiple times.
+In China, measurement was hard: Testing kits became scarce, and many cases involve estimations.
+The low incidence of illness among younger people also suggests either a high degree of immunity or non-measurement: The number of people under 20 with tested or reported illness was underrepresented by 80%.

 Who is most affected?

-The fatality rates in China show a very strong age dependence with rates of 15% for the 80+ age cohort, compared to 0.2% in the 40 and under, age is a critical factor and so are prior medical conditions.⁶
+The fatality rates in China show a strong age dependence with rates of 15% for the 80+ age cohort, compared to 0.2% in the 40 and under, age is a critical factor and so are prior medical conditions.

 Why the disruption to our lives?

-To prevent the spreading of the virus which could overwhelm the medical systems, pretty drastic measures have been taken especially in China and more recently Italy.
-With 15% of cases requiring hospitalization (per Chinese data), resources can very quickly be overwhelmed, unless the pace of growth is slowed from the current 3-6 day doubling.⁷
+To prevent the spreading of the virus which could overwhelm the medical systems, pretty drastic measures have been taken, especially in China and more recently Italy.
+With 15% of cases requiring hospitalization (per Chinese data), resources can quickly be overwhelmed, unless the pace of growth is slowed from the current 3 to 6-day doubling.

-What is the economic impact then going to be?
+What is the economic impact going to be?

 The big question is how long this impact will last, and will there be a quick rebound.